personium/legacy-api-references/api/ja/289_Cell_ACL.md

 <!ELEMENT principal (privilege+)>
 <!ELEMENT href (#PCDATA)>
 <!ELEMENT all EMPTY>
-<!ELEMENT privilege (all or auth or auth-read or message or message-read or event or event-read or social or social-read or box or box-read or acl or acl-read or propfind)>
+<!ELEMENT privilege (root or auth or auth-read or message or message-read or event or event-read or social or social-read or box or box-read or acl or acl-read or propfind)>
 ```